When (and How) to Turn Down a Job Promotion

 Not sure whether you want the promotion?
 Consider whether any of these common reasons for declining apply to your situation:

-You don’t want to step up the career ladder.
 It could also be that a promotion would move you into a management position, taking you away from the part of the job that you enjoy the most.
 In that case, think about where you’d like your career to go instead.
-Is it really possible to remain in this same position indefinitely?
-Will your employer allow you to stay put, or is there an expectation that you’ll move up or move on?
+Is it possible to remain in this same position indefinitely?
+Will, your employer, allow you to stay put, or is there an expectation that you’ll move up or move on?

-You’re not comfortable with the team.
 The promotion may mean that you will be working with a different team.
-You may prefer to stay in the role you have, working with the people you know well and you get along with.
+You may prefer to stay in the role you have, working with the people you know well, and you get along with.

 What to Do When You’re Offered a Promotion You Don’t Want